CalvinWilliams1012/personal-site/src/pages/blog/2020-12-07-why-i-dont-own-a-car.md

 For me, it would consider it insane for me personally to buy a car for myself.
 I live 2 blocks from a grocery store, 4 from a pharmacy, and 6 from a hardware store.
 With many others not mentioned also similar distances.

 This ***$10000*** a year instead is invested, and this ten thousand invested every year over 30 years turns into ***$693,271.44*** with a conservative 5% rate of return compounding monthly.
 If we follow the 4% rule, this nest egg would allow you to spend ***$27730.85/year*** in retirement.
 I hope that explains why I don't own a car :)

+If my life however changes and I move somewhere where I require a car to get to work or for other purposes, then obviously I would buy one.
+Until then, retirement becomes closer and closer.